sahays/comprehend-custom/README.md

 # Overview
 Custom classification is a two step process.
 First you train a custom classifier to recognize the categories that are of interest to you.
 To train the classifier, you send Amazon Comprehend a group of labeled documents.
 After Amazon Comprehend builds the classifier, you send documents to be classified.
 The custom classifier examines each document and returns the label that best represents the content of the document.

-In this sample we have done the following:
+This sample has two .NET Core projects:
-- Used Amazon Comprehend to create a [Custom Classifier](https://docs.aws.amazon.com/comprehend/latest/dg/how-document-classification-training.html)
+- The project `custom-classification` uses Amazon Comprehend to create a [Custom Classifier](https://docs.aws.amazon.com/comprehend/latest/dg/how-document-classification-training.html)
-- Used Amazon Comprehend custom classifier to categorize unlabeled documents in a test file (each line is a document) by starting a [classification job](https://docs.aws.amazon.com/comprehend/latest/dg/how-class-run.html) that helps you Analyze the content of documents stored in Amazon S3 to find insights like entities, phrases, primary language or sentiment
+- The project `analysis-job` uses Amazon Comprehend custom classifier to categorize unlabeled documents in a test file (each line is a document) by starting a [classification job](https://docs.aws.amazon.com/comprehend/latest/dg/how-class-run.html) that helps you Analyze the content of documents stored in Amazon S3 to find insights like entities, phrases, primary language or sentiment

 # Configuration